-Thanks to the initiative of the Brandywine Battlefield Task Force and many esteemed historians, much is now known about the events that occurred during the Battle of Brandywine.
+Thanks to the initiative of the Brandywine Battlefield Task Force, the Preservation Planning Section of the Delaware County Planning Department, and many esteemed historians, much is now known about the events that occurred during the Battle of Brandywine.
 However, new information about the battle is continually being discovered.
 There are many unknowns regarding what specifically occurred on Birmingham Hill during the battle, and it is likely that undiscovered archaeological assets exist on the Preserve that could lead to the discovery of more details of the battle.
-The Conservancy will partner with scholars, students, museums, and others to facilitate further research on the Battle of Brandywine and to document the archaeological assets on the Preserve.
+The Conservancy will partner with scholars, students, museums, and with BRAVO to facilitate further research on the Battle of Brandywine and to document the archaeological assets on the Preserve.